houseofcat/turbocookedrabbit/README.md

  * Erlang v22.0 (OTP v10.4)
  * Streadway/Amqp Latest

-Issues with more advanced setups?
-I will need an intimate description of the setup.
+Having issues with more advanced setups?
+Open up and issue but I will need an intimate description of the setup.
 Without it, I more than likely won't be able to resolve it.
 I can accept PRs if you want to test out fixes that resolve things for yourself.

 If you see something syntactically wrong, do speak up!
-I am, relatively speaking, an idiot ^.^.
-I am still new to golang.
-My background is in performant infrastructure development, using C# and the .NET/NetCore ecosystem... so if any `golang wizards` want to provide advice or criticisms, please do!
+I am, relatively speaking, an idiot (^.^) and I am still new to golang.

+My background is in performant infrastructure development, using C# and the .NET/NetCore ecosystem... so if any ***golang wizards*** want to provide advice or criticism, please do!

 I also don't have the kind of free time I used to.
 I apologize in advance but, hey, that's life.
-So keep in mind that I am not paid to do this - this isn't my job, this isn't a corporate sponsorship - suffice to say the golden rule works wonders on me / mind your Ps and Qs.
+So keep in mind that I am not paid to do this - this isn't my job or a fancy corporate sponsorship - this was being down with a plague for a couple of weekends.
+Suffice to say, the golden rule works wonders on me / mind your Ps and Qs.

 ### Basic Performance